rinne/node-tr-jwt-cli/README.md

 Token property-value pairs passed with option `--token-property` can be separated either with an equals sign `=` or a semicolon `:`.
-Values of the properties with an equals sign are handled as strings whereas values with a semicolon are integers and are also included into the token as a numeric type.
+Values of the properties with a semicolon sign are handled as strings whereas values with an equals sign are integers and are also included into the token as a numeric type.

 ### Options

 ```
 -a <arg>  --jwt-algorithm=<arg>           Force JWT algorithm to be used.
           --token-ttl=<arg>               Default validity time for tokens in seconds.
           --token-issuer=<arg>            Issuer name to be included into tokens.
           --token-subject=<arg>           Subject name to be included into tokens.
-          --token-property=<arg>    Extra name:value pair to be included into a token.
+          --token-property=<arg>          Extra name:value pair to be included into tokens.
+          --exclude-token-property=<arg>  Exclude property from the token before signing.
           --token-key-id=<arg>            Override key-id in token.
           --skip-validation               Do not validate the created token.
           --private-key-file=<arg>        Read token signing key from file.
           --secret=<arg>                  Symmetric secret for token signing.
 -v        --verbose                       Enable verbose output.
 -h        --help                          Show help and exit
 ```

 jwt-validate  \[\<opt\> ...\]